How might the epilepsy experience change as you get older?

 • Watching your mental health

 Even people who have had long periods of seizure freedom can feel anxious about an unexpected breakthrough seizure.
-As you get older, take the time to monitor your mental health.
+Try to set aside time to monitor your mental health.

 A long term condition

-If you began having seizures when you were a child or a teenager, it is important to know that epilepsy does go away with age for many people.
-That said, it can still affect your life - whether or not you achieve seizure freedom.
+If you began having seizures when you were a child or a teenager, it may be helpful to know that epilepsy does go away with age for some, but not all, people That said, epilepsy can still affect your life - whether or not you achieve seizure freedom.
+It’s really valuable to keep monitoring your condition, and to visit an epileptologist if you have any breakthrough seizures or notice a change in your seizure control.

-You might find it helpful to track your condition in Epsy, which lets you monitor how many seizures you've had, what medication you've taken, and even share this information with your doctor.
+You might find it helpful to track your condition in the Epsy app, which lets you monitor how many seizures you've had, what medication you've taken, and even share this information with your doctor.

 Share article